🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Can anyone access my PC using AnyDesk?

 No one can access your PC without your permission.
-For attended access, you must accept a pop-up request.
-For unattended access, the person needs your password.
-You can also whitelist specific devices and block all others for added safety.
+For attended access, you must accept a connection request pop-up.
+For unattended access, the connecting user must know your password.
+Never share your AnyDesk ID or password with people you don’t trust.

 How much does AnyDesk cost?